dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 ## Error boundaries

 Error boundaries provide a convenient approach for handling exceptions.
-The `ErrorBoundary` component:
+The <xref:Microsoft.AspNetCore.Components.Web.ErrorBoundary> component:

 * Renders its child content when an error hasn't occurred.
 * Renders error UI when an unhandled exception is thrown.

-To define an error boundary, use the `ErrorBoundary` component to wrap existing content.
+To define an error boundary, use the <xref:Microsoft.AspNetCore.Components.Web.ErrorBoundary> component to wrap existing content.
 For example, an error boundary can be added around the body content of the app's main layout.

 `Shared/MainLayout.razor`: